Admission to the fulltime face-to-face advanced LL.M. programme in Air and Space Law.

-After the completion of the scheduled lectures, students are required to take a 6-8 week (min.
-32 hours per week, or equivalent) mandatory internship in an institution of their own choosing that deals with either Air or Space Law (airline, airport, space business, law firm, civil aviation or other governmental authority or international organization).
-The purpose of the internship is to provide the student with experience of the practical application of theoretical knowledge he or she has already acquired and to acquire professional skills and knowledge.
-The internship aims at further enhancing their capacity to apply the acquired knowledge, research and practical skills in a professional environment, building upon the integrative insight and understanding developed in the last term.
+The purpose of the internship is to provide the student with experience through practical application of his or her theoretical knowledge and to acquire professional skills and knowhow.
+The internship aims to further enhance students’ capacity to apply acquired knowledge, research and practical skills in a professional environment, building in turn upon academic studies and other activities completed in the last term.

 International Institute of Air and Space Law (IIASL)

 Law School, Leiden University

 Postal address: P.O.
 Box 9520, 2300 RA Leiden, Netherlands